MetaFabInc/metafab-go/docs/AuthGame200ResponseAllOf.md

 NewAuthGame200ResponseAllOfWithDefaults instantiates a new AuthGame200ResponseAllOf object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetWalletDecryptKey

+`func (o *AuthGame200ResponseAllOf) GetWalletDecryptKey() string`

+GetWalletDecryptKey returns the WalletDecryptKey field if non-nil, zero value otherwise.

+### GetWalletDecryptKeyOk

+`func (o *AuthGame200ResponseAllOf) GetWalletDecryptKeyOk() (*string, bool)`

+GetWalletDecryptKeyOk returns a tuple with the WalletDecryptKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWalletDecryptKey

+`func (o *AuthGame200ResponseAllOf) SetWalletDecryptKey(v string)`

+SetWalletDecryptKey sets WalletDecryptKey field to given value.

+### HasWalletDecryptKey

+`func (o *AuthGame200ResponseAllOf) HasWalletDecryptKey() bool`

+HasWalletDecryptKey returns a boolean if a field has been set.

 ### GetWallet